 Test Administrators can name other allowed tools and substitute words for where the other tools are.

-SAY Please sit quietly as I hand out the test booklets.
-Do not open the test booklets booklets.
+Please sit quietly as I hand out the test booklets.
+Do not open the test booklet until I tell you to do so.

 Hand out a test booklet, facedown, to each student.